 Neuschwanstein is among the newest castles in Europe, as King Ludwig II only started to build it in 1869.
 The king grew up at Hohenschwangau castle, his father’s property, a short 10-15 minute walk away.
 When he became king, he wanted his own magnificent castle, bigger, more modern, and of greater beauty.
 This is what Neuschwanstein was supposed to be, a retreat place for this one man.
 Sadly for him, after just 172 nights spent there, he died under strange circumstances.
 The castle still sits unfinished but can be visited.

 The best starting point for a trip to the Neuschwanstein Castle is Munich, located 120 km away.
-Visitors can get to the castle either by car or by public transport.
+Getting to Neuschwanstein from Munich is easy both by car and public transport.

 For the best view of the castle, go on the short, but very steep walk to Marienbrucke.
 Your efforts will be worth it.
 Arrive early to avoid the crowds of visitors especially in late September when Oktoberfest rolls around.

 Just a 15 minutes walk from it stands Hohenschwangau castle mentioned before.
 This is a great opportunity to visit two magnificent castles in just one day.
 You can even buy combined tickets for both of them.
 In order to make sure you can enter at the desired time, book your spot in advance, as it’s one of the most visited spots in Germany.

 If you are looking for one of the very best day trips from Munich then you absolutely can’t pass up a visit to Poing Wildlife park.
 At Poing, you can see Deer, Goats, Beavers, Bison, and Lynx.

 In the summer you will find that the Wildlife park is much busier than if you visit in than winter.
 In the summer the crowds can be large but there is so much space around the park that you can easily be away from other visitors.
 The animals are also more likely to be out wandering than they may be in winter.